devvmh/raspbian-ovos/README.md

 # ovos-raspbian
-Run ovos ontop of RaspberryPiOS
+Run ovos on top of RaspberryPiOS

 Ever wanted to run ovos on a device that an image is not provided for?
 Give this a try.